 Upper or lower back pain, sciatica, and nerve conditions can cause significant pain that can interfere with your daily life.
 Spinal compression therapy is a safe, non-surgical option to address spine-related pain.
 The skilled team at Arundel Medical Group, Inc. offers spinal compression therapy as well as other medication-free options to relieve pain and restore mobility and function.
 To learn more or to schedule an appointment, call the office in Glen Burnie, Maryland, today or request an appointment online.
+They also accept same day walk-ins.

 Spinal decompression treats back pain without surgery.
 Your physician, chiropractor, or physical therapist performs spinal decompression using a motorized device that gently stretches your spine.